 Vacancies

-Basic salary: Approximately £69 000/year (exempt from UK income tax)
+Basic salary: Approximately £71 700/year (exempt from UK income tax)

-We are looking for a highly motivated, outcome-focused Deputy Secretary with a can-do attitude and excellent team working skills to support OSPAR’s work on environmental impacts of human activities.
+We are looking for a highly motivated, outcome-focused Deputy Secretary with a can-do attitude and excellent team working skills to support OSPAR’s work on hazardous substances and eutrophication.

 Profile: University graduate (preferably in natural or environmental sciences).
 Minimum of five years’ relevant professional experience.